Tianxiang-C/SCI-Cream/content/authors/li-haoke/_index.md

 user_groups:
   - Current Undergraduate Advisees
 ---
-LI Haoke (李昊柯) is an undergraduate advisee in applied psychology under Prof. HE Jinbo's supervision.
+LI Haoke (李昊柯) is an undergraduate student majoring in applied psychology, under the education and development stream.
+He is currently working on a project about intuitive eating and BMI, regarding how mediators work and doing verification as well, somehow based on body image.

+He has great interest in the cognition and development of body image, as well as children's development and mental health status.